 Discrimination in hiring practices can exist in the absence of pay gaps – for example, if women know they will be treated unfairly and hence choose not to participate in the labor market.
 Similarly, it is possible to observe large pay gaps in the absences of discrimination in hiring practices – for example, if women get fair treatment but apply for lower-paid jobs.

-Cross-country data on the gender pay gap is patchy, but the most complete source in terms of coverage is the United Nation's International Labour Organization (ILO).
-The following visualization presents this data.
-You can add observations by clicking on the option 'add country' at the bottom of the chart.
+Cross-country data on the gender pay gap is patchy, but the most complete source in terms of coverage is the United Nation’s International Labour Organization (ILO).
+The visualization here presents this data.
+You can add observations by clicking on the option ‘ Add country ’ at the bottom of the chart.

 (NB.
 By this measure the gender wage gap can be positive or negative.
 If it is negative, it means that, on an hourly basis, men earn on average less than women.
 This happens in some countries, such as Malaysia.)

 How is the gender pay gap changing over time?
-To answer this question, let's consider the following chart, showing available estimates from the OECD.
+To answer this question, let’s consider this chart showing available estimates from the OECD.
 These estimates include OECD member states, as well as some other non-member countries, and they are the longest available series of cross-country data on the gender pay gap that we are aware of.

 Here we see that the gap is large in most OECD countries, but it has been going down in the last couple of decades.
 In some cases the reduction is remarkable.
 In the UK, for example, the gap went down from almost 50% in 1970 to about 17% in 2016.